Timothy Kundro

 Teaching and Cases

 I am working with students to develop a series of cases that are open-access and free to use.
-As the cases are developed, I will add them below.
-If you use the case in your class or have any feedback, please let me know via email.
+If you would like a case in full, please request access below.

 Uber Vs. Portland.
 Designed and written by Collin Sclesky.